hchulkim/malaria-urban-china-EER/README.md

 ### Stata

-For `Stata`, manually execute the scripts in the `code/` folder.
+For `Stata`, manually execute the script `Robustness_analysis_I4R.do` in the `code/` folder.
 Since `Stata` is a licensed program, it should generally run without issues on other computers.
 However, you must have a valid license to use it.
+For `Stata`, you need to manually set the path directory to run the code.

 ### R